6 Types of Wood for Phinisi Boats in Indonesia

 How Do Builders Choose the Right Wood?

-The selection of wood for building a Phinisi isn’t random—it follows a thoughtful process rooted in tradition and function.
-Builders choose specific timber types based on several key factors:
+The selection of wood for building a Phinisi isn’t random.
+It follows a thoughtful process rooted in tradition and function.
+Builders choose specific timber types based on several key factors.

 1. Function of Each Boat Component